 Applying for a University Level course at Wiltshire College

 Below you will find answers to Frequently Asked Questions (FAQs) about applying for a university level course, your Interview and course offer, accommodation, support and student finance.
+At the bottom of this page under University student policies and procedures you will find links to our student handbook and contract.

 How do I apply?